-The Shareholders Funds (Net Assets) stood at RO 11.687 million as at 31st December 2022 as compared to RO 11.137 million as at 31st December 2021 due to the accumulation of the current year profit.
-Term Loan (including non-current and current balances) have reduced to RO 55.839 million as a result of scheduled loan repayments in accordance with the terms agreed within the Facilities Agreement.
-The Company maintains adequate provision for asset retirement obligation to enable it to fulfill its associated contractual obligation at the end of Plant's useful life.
+The Shareholder's Funds (Net Assets) stood at RO 11.689 million as of 31st December 2023 as compared to RO 11.687 million as of 31st December 2022.
+Term Loans (including non-current and current balances) have been reduced to RO 52.690 million as a result of scheduled loan repayments in accordance with the terms agreed within the Facilities Agreement.
+The Company maintains adequate provisions for asset retirement obligation to enable it to fulfill its associated contractual obligation at the end of the Plant's useful life.